-The Council of the European Union calls geo-blocking a discriminatory practice that prevents member states from purchasing goods from one another.
+The Council of the European Union only calls geo-blocking a discriminatory practice when it prevents member states from purchasing goods from one another.
 For this reason, the Council banned unjustified geo-blocking within the EU.
-However, the law only regards the strategy to turn the European Union into a single market.
+However, the law holds no power over, say, the US, which is not an EU member.

-In 2018, when tackling the Digital Single Market, the EU also made it an obligation for paid content providers to offer the cross-border portability feature to the subscribers who are in the EU.
+In 2018, when tackling the Digital Single Market, the EU also made it necessary for paid content providers to offer the cross-border portability feature to the subscribers who are in the EU.
 The EU citizens now can take their local digital media to other EU countries trouble-free.

 As for blocking social media, countries are really free to decide what’s legal and what isn’t inside their own borders.
 For example, some less-than-democratic countries (such as China, Russia) are making geo-blocking of social media sites entirely legal.

 It’s up to you how you deal with geo-blocking